alekosot/django-stentor/README.rst

 * Mailing lists
 * Subscribers registered on multiple mailing lists
 * HTML based emails
+* Scheduled sending of newsletters (send in the future)
 * Newsletter templates
 * Newsletters that can be viewed on the browser (aka web views)
 * Tracking of email and web "impressions" of sent newsletters